ucsb-seclab/karonte/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; python **tool/pretty_print.py** LOG_NAME

 ## Docker
-A dockerized version of Karonte ready to use can be found [here](https://hub.docker.com/r/badnack/karonte)
+A dockerized version of Karonte ready to use can be found [here](https://hub.docker.com/r/badnack/karonte).

 ## Dataset
-You can obtain Karonte dataset at this [link](https://drive.google.com/file/d/1-VOf-tEpu4LIgyDyZr7bBZCDK-K2DHaj/view?usp=sharing)
+You can obtain the dataset that we used to evaluate Karonte at this [link](https://drive.google.com/file/d/1-VOf-tEpu4LIgyDyZr7bBZCDK-K2DHaj/view?usp=sharing).